 NOTE 4: When integrity check failure concerning SL-SRB1 for a specific destination is detected, the UE sends an indication to the upper layers [57].

+NOTE 5: The selection of NULL security algorithms means that the PC5 messages are considered protected.